lbdyck/whoson/README.md

  - find *custom* and follow instructions
  - looks for the `ICH70001I` message in the JESMSGLG to report on the user

-Will also work as an OMVS Shell command.
+Will also work as an OMVS Shell command and has been included as `whoson.rex` in the git distribution for that purpose.

 ## Installation

 Copy the exec into a library in your `SYSEXEC`, or `SYSPROC`, allocated libraries.

-For use under OMVS copy the exec into OMVS and then `chmod +x whoson` and then tag as IBM-1047 (`chtag -tc 1047`).
+For use under OMVS copy the `whoson.rex` exec into an OMVS directory in your `PATH` and then `chmod +x whoson` and then tag as IBM-1047 (`chtag -tc 1047`).

 ## Dependencies: